QuantumFusion-network/qf-solochain/docs/executables_and_runtimes.md

 ```

 ### Run the fastchain node
-- As full node (no need to generate the key)
+- As a full node (no need to generate the key)
 ```bash
 ./target/debug/qf-node --chain $SPEC_PATH/fastchain-spec-raw.json -d $DATA_PATH
 ```